EU defends PR 'disaster' of China summit

 Already a member?

-The message was "we continue to call for peace and stability in the Straits of Taiwan and we are firmly opposed to any desire to change to status quo through unilateral use of force", the spokesman told press in Brussels.
+The message was "we continue to call for peace and stability in the Straits of Taiwan and we are firmly opposed to any desire to change the status quo through unilateral use of force", the spokesman told press in Brussels.

 The visit came amid redoubled Chinese sabre-rattling and increasingly belligerent rhetoric on Taiwan.